 Here are a few things to think about…

-Commitment –You cannot compare 5 years of on-prem TCO with cloud on demand prices.
-In cloud, the cost difference between on demand prices and 1 year commitment (Reserved Instances as example) can be over 50%.
+Commitment –You cannot compare 5 years of on-prem TCO with cloud on-demand prices.
+In cloud, the cost difference between on-demand prices and 1-year commitment (Reserved Instances as an example) can be over 50%.
 This will significantly reduce your costs, but do not expect to have 100% of your consumption under RIs.
-Three year RIs are also not usually optimal because the on demand prices will lower every year, so optimal RI usage needs careful analysing and planning.
+Three year RIs are also not usually optimal because the on-demand prices will lower every year, so optimal RI usage needs careful analysing and planning.

-Right instance type - On the other end of the spectrum from RIs, you have spot and billed by second instances.
-Spot instances are a very cost efficient way to execute workloads like most batch and big data queries.
+Right instance type – On the other end of the spectrum from RIs, you have spot and billed by second instances.
+Spot instances are a very cost-efficient way to execute workloads like most batch and big data queries.
 The downside is that you can lose spot instances with a minutes warning.
-You therefore need a mechanism to continue stop and continue work.
+You, therefore, need a mechanism to stop and continue work.
 With a bit of overallocation, you can run enterprise workloads without risk and with even lower cost than with RIs.